Seniors with dementia need activities where they’re successful

 By DailyCaring Editorial Team

-Images: Lifehouse Cares, Village Laundry Center, Anything But Bingo, Gone Outdoors, The Montessori Motherload, Craft Buds, Joseph Michael Photography, Shawna Allard, Amazon (cards), Amazon (puzzle cube), Amazon (pattern blocks)
+Images: Lifehouse Cares, Village Laundry Center, Anything But Bingo, Gone Outdoors, The Montessori Motherload, Craft Buds, Portrait Puzzles, Shawna Allard, Amazon (cards), Amazon (puzzle cube), Amazon (pattern blocks)

 This article wasn’t sponsored, but does contain affiliate links.
 We never link to products or services for the sole purpose of making a commission.
 Recommendations are based on our honest opinions.
 For more information, see How We Make Money.